Otto von Moser: First World War

 With effect from 27 January 1913, Otto von Moser was appointed to the command of the 53rd Infantry Brigade (3rd Royal Württemberg), based in Ulm.
 (A lieutenant who joined his battalion in 1914, Erwin Rommel, later became one of Germany's most respected military commanders.)
 Moser was in command of the brigade at the outbreak of the First World War in July 1914.
 Moser was disabled by a severe shrapnel wound on 2 September 1914, at Romagne during the course of the Battle of Varennes–Montfaucon.
 On returning to duty on 25 May 1915, he was given a command of the 107th Division which was sent to fight on the Eastern Front.
 The division took part in the capture of Brest-Litovsk in August, before being switched to participate in the Serbian Campaign.
 Moser was promoted to the rank of lieutenant general on 18 August 1915 and on 13 June 1916 he was transferred to the Western Front, to command the 27th Division (2nd Royal Württemberg).
 On 12 March 1917 he was appointed to command the XIV Reserve Corps, fighting in the Battle of Arras and winning the Pour le Mérite, for his skill and leadership.
 At the end of November, during the Battle of Cambrai, the XIV Reserve Corps was surprised by the British offensive but held its positions in a costly defensive battle while groups to the south were forced back by the British.

 Retirement

 Moser retired due to exhaustion in February 1918, his retirement becoming permanent on 18 July.
 His retirement was marked with the award of the Military Merit Order.
 After the war Moser lived a short distance to the east of Lake Constance, on the Ludwigshöhe estate at Isny which he had inherited through his wife.
 He had already published several works on military history while still a serving officer, and his written output now increased.
 On 31 July 1927 the University of Tübingen celebrated his literary endeavours by awarding him an honorary doctorate.
 Moser applied the royalties from his book "Die Württemberger im Weltkriege" (1927), to set up in Isny a foundation with social objectives.

+Awards and decorations

+This is a list of selected orders and decorations awarded to Moser.